 After the meeting was over, the crowd left the church in high spirits.
 One young fellow, Charley Grose, was particularly brave, Legge reported.
 Charley said, "If that infernal dog tries to follow, I'm going to tie a knot in its tail then give him a swift kick."
 Little did he know.

-The storm that had been threatening all evening was approaching fast with flash after flash of lighting and crashing thunder that reverberated from mountain to mountain.
-In the dim tunnel, approaching the creek, the lightening gave everything an eerie, unreal appearance.
+The storm that had been threatening all evening was approaching fast with flash after flash of lightning and crashing thunder that reverberated from mountain to mountain.
+In the dim tunnel approaching the creek, the lightning gave everything an eerie, unreal appearance.
 The person walking beside you looked like a walking corpse.

 But the attempt was enough, Legge said.
-"Just then hell itself seemed to break loose.
-The apparition whirled over on its back with smoke and fire flying out of its nose and mouth in three streams, and the smell in the air was like being close where lightning as struck, while a loud crack of thunder sounded at the same time.
+"Just then, hell itself seemed to break loose.
+The apparition whirled over on its back with smoke and fire flying out of its nose and mouth in three streams, and the smell in the air was like being close to where lightning struck while a loud crack of thunder sounded at the same time.

 "No one took time to use the foot-log across the ford.
-Girls and boys alike splashed through the shallow water, and it was every man for himself!
+Girls and boys alike splashed through the shallow water; it was every man for himself!
 We didn't stop until we were out of breath a quarter mile down the road."

 They finally stopped and counted noses.
 Everyone was there except poor Charley.
-They decided the ghost had gotten him, or in the headlong rush he fallen and maybe broken his neck.
-There in the darkness and storm stood a frightened crowd of young people.
+They decided the ghost had gotten him, or he had fallen and maybe broken his neck in the headlong rush.
+There, a frightened crowd of young people stood in the darkness and storm.
 No one remembered seeing Charley and seeing him grab at the dog.

-"At last someone yelled Charley's name," Legge said.
-"And he answered weakly from down the road ahead us: 'Come on!
+"At last, someone yelled Charley's name," Legge said.
+"And he answered weakly from the road ahead of us: 'Come on!
 I'm still out in front!' "